 - Kirstenbosch National Botanical Garden in Cape Town, South Africa

 When I was younger I took a few bus trips with my classmates and what I remember is a lot of talking, laughing and singing!

-The tour guide can offer entertainment and history all wrapped up in an organized trip.
-Leaving you to just sit back and enjoy.
+One of the other things she loved was that the tour guide offered both entertainment and history all wrapped up in an organized trip.
+Leaving her to just sit back and enjoy.

-Many are accessible for seniors with limited mobility and oftentimes the tours are filled with older adults so you should be in great company.
+As with her group, many bus tours are accessible for seniors with limited mobility and oftentimes the tours are filled with older adults so you should be in great company!

 7. Local Boat Tours

 Local boat tours to beautiful locations like Niagra Falls, NY / Canada can make for a wonderful vacation for seniors.
 Other types of tours like this can be found in…

 - Wendella Boats in Chicago, Illinois

 - Lake Powell, Utah